30.10.24

 Pros and cons of pet insurance

 A starting point when considering whether pet insurance is worth it would be to ask yourself if you could afford bills like these at the time they arise, and if not, what would you do?
-Would you compromise the standard of care your pet receives because of financial constraints?
-We have heard many stories of pet owners choosing to going into debt to finance their pet’s medical bills or having to choose between money and the life of their pet.

 As with most things in life, there are trade-offs, and pet insurance is no different.
 To help you weigh up whether pet insurance is worth it for your cat or your dog – and for you as their owner – we have put together a list of the pros and cons of pet insurance to help you make an informed decision.
-It is important to understand all the relevant factors, and to consider which Pet Insurance Policy is right for your circumstances by reading the Product Disclosure Statement.
+It is important to understand all the relevant factors, and to consider which pet insurance policy is right for your circumstances by reading the Product Disclosure Statement.
 We hope this information helps you answer the question, “Should I get pet insurance?”

 Pros of pet insurance